Good Eats!

 Cafe Cluny

-If you have a little money to spare, drop into Cafe Cluny in the West Village where you will more often than not be seated next to a celebrity and not know it!
+If you have a little money to spare, drop into Cafe Cluny in the West Village where you will can more often than not be seated next to a celebrity and not know it.

 Pinkberry vs Red Mango